by K.M. Richards

 WELI was also caught up in the list of 83 non-operating UHF construction permit holders who received letters at the end of November 1956 giving them until the following February 15 to justify extensions of their permits.
 They survived that inquiry, only to be ordered on February 19, 1960 -- again, along with a laundry list of other CP holders -- to "begin construction forthwith" or surrender the CP.
 The FCC deleted 21 permits in May of that year, and another 26 in November, but extended the WELI-TV permit, saying they had "shown an intention to go on the air" by partially completing construction.
 Commissioner Robert T. Bartley (one of two dissenters) said he saw no distinction between WELI and the deleted CPs, ignoring that WELI had filed statements documenting $70,000 in expenses up to that point on channel 59.
 (One of the cancelled CPs at that time was for WNLC-TV/26 New London CT ... a fact that pops up a bit later in our story.)

-Meanwhile, in the same market WNBC/30 New Britain CT was sold by NBC in 1959 to Connecticut Television, a joint venture of Springfield Television and Plains Television, the latter being 50% owned by Harry & Elmer Balaban, who had remained active in television station ownership after selling the facilities for WBKB-TV/4 Chicago to CBS as part of the complicated merger of ABC and United Paramount Theaters in 1953.
+Meanwhile, in the same market WNBC/30 New Britain CT was sold by NBC in 1959 to Connecticut Television, originally two-thirds owned by Plains Television (owner of WICS/20 Springfield IL and WCHU Champaign IL) and the remainder by Springfield Television (which owned WWLP/22 Springfield MA, WRLP/32 Greenfield MA and WWOR-TV/14 Worcester MA).
+Further complicating the ownership, Plains was 50% owned by Harry & Elmer Balaban, who had remained active in television station ownership with interests in WTVO/39 Rockford IL, WBMG/42 Birmingham AL, the CP for WMCN-TV/23 Grand Rapids MI, and radio stations in St. Louis, Dallas and Milwaukee, having sold the facilities for WBKB-TV/4 Chicago to CBS as part of the complicated merger of ABC and United Paramount Theaters in 1953.
+However, after WHYN-TV/40 Springfield MA complained that a possible "package" advertising rate of WNBC and WWLP would create an unfair competitive advantage, the FCC found that the channel 22 signal would overlap channel 30, the Balabans turned to Transcontinental Properties, owners of WFTV/38 Duluth MN, as 50/50 partners (although Springfield kept the rights to a one-third ownership option "if and when the FCC permits" ... an option they never got the opportunity to execute).
 The channel 30 sale turned out to also be an important part of the WELI-TV story, as we will soon see.

 On May 13, 1965, WELI-TV was again asked to defend its still-unbuilt construction permit, this time at a formal hearing before the FCC, which then denied their application for an extension on June 16, one week shy of the twelfth anniversary of its being granted.
 Davis realized he had no choice but to get out, and petitioned the FCC to reinstate the CP to allow WELI to find a buyer for it, which was granted on September 8.
 The call letters were changed to WTVU in November so as to remove one legal obstacle to a transfer of ownership.